jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/4-migrate-your-plant-to-the-cloud/README.md

 ✅ Take a moment to do some research and read the overview of IoT hub in the [Microsoft IoT Hub documentation](https://docs.microsoft.com/azure/iot-hub/about-iot-hub?WT.mc_id=academic-17441-jabenn).

 The cloud services available in Azure can be configured through a web-based portal, or via a command-line interface (CLI).
-For this task, you will use the CLI.
+For this task, you will use the Azure CLI.

-### Task - install the Azure CLI
+### Task - login to Azure from Azure CLI

-To use the Azure CLI, first it must be installed on your PC or Mac.

-1. Follow the instructions in the [Azure CLI documentation](https://docs.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=academic-17441-jabenn) to install the CLI.

-1. The Azure CLI supports a number of extensions that add capabilities to manage a wide range of Azure services.
-Install the IoT extension by running the following command from your command line or terminal:

-    ```sh
-    az extension add --name azure-iot
-    ```

 1. From your command line or terminal, run the following command to log in to your Azure subscription from the Azure CLI.